Skip to main content

 Monitor your pipeline’s execution with the logs command:

-# View recent logs (default: last 10 lines)
+# View recent logs (default: last 10 lines when not following)

 goldsky turbo logs my-pipeline